reineverse/Near_real_time_speech_to_text/README.md

-This is an implementation of Near Real time implementation of Speech to text based leveraging pauses between words for enhanced transcription.
+This is an implementation of Near Real time implementation of Speech to text leveraging pauses between words for enhanced transcription.